 The Rocky Mountain Mineral Law Foundation is a collaborative, educational, non-profit organization dedicated to the scholarly and practical study of the laws and regulations relating to natural resources and energy, including oil and gas, mining, energy, public lands, water, environmental and international law.
 Through our educational programs, we bring together lawyers, landmen, managers, consultants, government personnel, law faculty, students, and others involved in minerals, oil and gas, water, and other resources.

 The Foundation is known for fostering collegial professional relationships among its members and for high-quality, scholarly, and practical educational offerings, including:

 - Institutes, Short Courses, and Workshops – both domestic and international – on relevant legal developments and issues

 - Online natural resources educational programming for lawyers and other resources professionals

 - Publications such as, the American Law of Mining, Law of Federal Oil and Gas Leases, the Proceedings of the Annual Institutes, International Petroleum Law and Transactions, the Landman’s Legal Handbook, Gower Federal Services, The Foundation Journal, the Mineral and Energy Law Newsletter, the Water Law Newsletter, and various books, model forms, and other special materials

 - Grants to promote scholarship, research, writing, teaching, and the study of mineral resources law and related fields

 - Travel funding for law professors and practitioners to lecture and teach at other law schools

 - Scholarships for qualified law students at Foundation constituent law schools who demonstrate interest in pursuing careers in mineral resources law

-Consider becoming a Member and joining our growing network of individuals, law firms, companies, government agencies, and organizations dedicated to supporting legal scholarship in the mineral and natural resources community.
+Become a Member and join our growing network of individuals, law firms, companies, government agencies, and organizations dedicated to supporting legal education, scholarship, and collegiality in the natural resources community.